awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 **Note**
 To avoid installation errors, run the `install.ps1` script as an administrator\.

 1. Check if your AMI has enaSupport activated\.
-If not, continue by following the documentation at [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Windows Instances](enhanced-networking-ena.md)\.
+If not, continue by following the documentation at [Enabling enhanced networking with the Elastic Network Adapter \(ENA\) on Windows instances](enhanced-networking-ena.md)\.

 ## Part 3: Upgrading AWS NVMe Drivers<a name="upgrade-nvme"></a>